Originally posted on July 6, 2013:

 He reminded me of an actor from an old movie, though, I can’t remember the actor’s name at the moment.
 Willard said that in the past few years he aged rapidly.
 It happened when the previous foreman had retired.
 Willard had seniority in the shop and had been at the plant most of his life.
 He knew what he was doing, and had filled in as foreman many times.
 He really expected to become the foreman.

 Nevertheless, they gave the job to someone from somewhere else who didn’t know the plant, or even much about being a foreman.
 This upset Willard so much that he said he just gave up.
 He said the stress from that experience aged him.
-Mark Thomas agreed.
+Mark Thomas nodded his head in agreement.

 Mark had his own encounter with this attitude when he decided to retreat to his lab off and away from the electric shop.
 Willard and Mark, the two electricians that really knew what they were doing at the plant had sequestered themselves in their own hideaway where they would sit each day listening to Paul Harvey at lunch and biding their time until the next phase of their life came around.